Monitoring the temperature of your compost is the best way to ensure efficient composting and quality results.

 When compost has gone through all of the above stages and is no longer producing heat, it’s likely ready to use.
 Finished compost has an ‘earthy’ ‘dirt’ smell, and there won’t be any of the original organic matter visible.
 The pile will generally be half the size that it started out as, and the ‘compost’ will be dark and crumbly.

-Thermometer Probe Length
+Compost Thermometer Probe Length

-A probe of around 50 cm long is suitable for large piles of compost; some thermometers have a probe of 40 cm or less, but it’s advisable to check the size of your compost heap before buying a smaller thermometer.
+A probe of around 50 cm long is suitable for large piles of compost; some thermometers have a probe of 40 cm or less, but it’s advisable to check the size of your compost pile before buying a smaller thermometer.
 A 50 cm or 40 cm probe is generally optimal for taking readings from the middle of the pile.

 Displayed Temperature Range

-How the temperature is displayed on the thermometer can vary between models.
+How the temperature is displayed on the compost thermometer can vary between models.
 Most thermometers measure in 1 or 2 degree increments and the best models will have a range of 0 – 100°C. Cheaper models may have a smaller temperature range.

 You may have a preference when it comes to reading temperatures in Celsius or Fahrenheit.
 Some thermometers are exclusively in Celsius or Fahrenheit, whilst others display both units.
-If you’re looking at a thermometer which shows both Celsius and Fahrenheit, make sure it’s clear to read and understand.
-Some thermometers that display both still seem to favour one unit over the other and can be hard to interpret quickly.
+If you’re looking at a compost thermometer which shows both Celsius and Fahrenheit, make sure it’s clear to read and understand.
+Some thermometers that display both still favour one unit over the other and can be hard to interpret quickly.

 A Clear, Easy-Read Dial